A child clipping clothespins onto marker dots around the curved edge of a paper plate half.

 Four panels showing a paper plate cut in half, dots drawn on the curved edge, a grown-up modeling one clip, and a child filling the dots with clothespins.

-Let your child pick up 1 clothespin and try to clip it onto any open dot.
+Let your child clip clothespins onto open dots.

-Keep clipping until the dots on both curved edges have clothespins clipped onto them.
+Keep clipping until the dots have clothespins on them.

 What to say in the moment